Microorchidism

-Microorchidism is a genetic disorder found in males, characterized by abnormally small testes; it is the opposite of macroorchidism, which is characterized by abnormally large testes.
-The condition is associated with (and often secondary to) a number of other genetic disorders, including Klinefelter's Syndrome and Prader-Willi syndrome, as well as other multiple malformation disorders.
+Microorchidism is a genetic disorder found in males, characterized by abnormally small testicles; it is the opposite of macroorchidism, which is characterized by abnormally large testicles.
+The condition is associated with (and often secondary to) a number of other genetic disorders, including Klinefelter syndrome and Prader-Willi syndrome, as well as other multiple malformation disorders.
 The degree of abnormality (or otherwise) of the testes can be determined by the use of an orchidometer.
-In addition, Microorchidism may also occur as a result of shrinkage or atrophy of the testis due to infections like mumps.
+In addition, microorchidism may also occur as a result of shrinkage or atrophy of the testis due to infections like mumps.
 It is distinct from testicular atrophy caused as a result of hormone therapy or injury.